 29 Things to Do with Your Kids on Leap Day

 1. Cancel school.
 This day only comes once every four years.
+Make it a school holiday, even if it means one more day of school later.

 2. Have a totally normal school day.
 Hey — it’s just a Wednesday.
 So what if February 29th only comes once every four years?